-Please join us this year for our annual events.
+Please join us for our annual events and campaigns.

-Every year we hold annual events to bring the people we serve, our partners and community together to take part in events that are fun and also support people with disabilities in CT.
+Every year we hold annual events and campaigns to bring the people we serve, our partners, area businesses, special educators and community together to take part in events that are fun and also support people with disabilities in CT.

 We appreciate your help!